-If you want to create an HSQC peak list directly from your imported chemical shifts, then you can do so by ticking the Simulate Peak List option.
-Now type N,H in both boxes and click on Import.
-As well as importing your chemical shifts, the program will create a new dummy spectrum named NH.
-This contains the HSQC peak list from the imported chemical shifts.
-You can copy this peak list to your HSQC simply by dragging it onto an HSQC spectrum display.
-Later you can delete the NH dummy spectrum if you like.
-If desired, you can make your new imported HSQC peak list distinct by changing its colour: simply double-click on the peak list in the sidebar to bring up the Peak List Properties dialog and choose new colours for the peak symbols and labels.
+If you want to create a peak list from your imported chemical shifts, then you can do so after importing the shifts.
+Go to your imported Chemical Shift List in the sidebar and right-click and select Simulate Spectrum.
+Give your new Spectrum a name and then select what type of spectrum you would like it to be.
+At the moment we are limited to 1D 1H, 2D 1H-15N HSQC, 3D HNCO, 3D HNCA, 3D HNCOCA and 3D HNCACB spectra.
+Click on Create and the program will create a new dummy spectrum with your chosen name.
+This contains the peak list from the imported chemical shift list.
+You can copy this peak list to a real spectrum, simply by dragging it onto that Spectrum in a SpectrumDisplay.
+Later you can delete the dummy spectrum if you like.
+If desired, you can make your new imported peak list distinct by changing its colour: simply double-click on the peak list in the sidebar to bring up the Peak List Properties dialog and choose new colours for the peak symbols and labels.

 Not all BMRB files are in the latest 3.2 NmrStar format.
 Some files are still in the 3.1.1 format which stops the assigned chemical shift lists from being recognised by CcpNmr Analysis.
 (The NmrStar version a BMRB file is in is indicated near the top of the file.)
 A fix for this is to make a couple of manual adjustments to the file following the examples below: